parrt/ml-articles/gradient-boosting/L1-loss.md

 Let's assume $\eta = 1$ so that it drops out of the equation to simplify our discussion, but keep in mind that it's an important hyper-parameter you need to set in practice.
 Recall that $F_m(\vec x)$ yields a predicted value, $y_i$, but $F_m(X)$ yields a predicted target vector, $\vec y$, one value for each $\vec x_i$ feature row-vector in matrix $X$.

-Here is the rental data again along with the initial $F_0$ model and the first sign vector:
+Here is the rental data again along with the initial $F_0$ model, the first residual, and the first sign vector:

 \latex{{
 {\small